-Aged ten, I was given a Polaroid instant camera and was thrilled to bits.
+Aged ten in 1974, I was given a Polaroid instant camera and was thrilled to bits.
 In my small hands, it wasn’t easy to hold this large chunk of cream plastic with big orange buttons but that didn’t matter.
+But I possessed a great icon of the 1970s!

 The first assignment I took it on was a school trip around Essex in my last year before secondary school.
 This would have been just after the eleven-plus exam when some of my friends, who’d failed, were sent off to secondary modern.
 Seems incredible now but the old system of selection at eleven years of age meant that kids were basically written off and denied a second chance.